dr107/address_search/Readme.md

 Quick “When You Return” Checklist
 ---------------------------------

-1. Pull latest code and confirm your workstation has `requests`, `beautifulsoup4`, and any other dependencies installed.
+1. Pull latest code and confirm your workstation has `requests`, `exa-py`, and any other dependencies installed.
-2. Ensure the DuckDuckGo MCP server is running at `http://localhost:8000`.
+2. Export a valid `EXA_TOKEN` in your shell before running the pipeline.
 3. Test a small batch with the target high-power model, enabling agent mode (`--agentic-mode on --log-level DEBUG`) to verify tool calls.
 4. Decide whether to run with the external research pipeline, pure agent mode, or both (agent mode currently bypasses the pipeline to avoid duplicated searches).
 5. Plan Stage 2 work: better query templates, evidence structuring, and schema validation.